wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/choreo-managed-caches.md

 - Automated snapshots and append‑only logging (where applicable) are used to support recovery
 - Backups are encrypted at rest
 - Backups are managed automatically during recovery; manual backup point selection is not supported
 - Choreo automatically handles outages and software failures by replacing broken nodes with new ones that resume correctly from the point of failure.
-The impact of a failure will depend on the number of available standby nodes in the data store.
+The impact of a failure will depend on the number of available standby nodes in the data store

 ### Failure recovery